This post may contain affiliate links. Read the full disclosure

 There is also the Workshops Rail Museum in North Ipswich.

 Take a Sunshine Coast day trip and hike your way up the Glass House Mountains or take a visit iconic Australia Zoo for a huge day of wildlife encounters.
 The Sunshine Coast is also perfect for a day at the beach.
-It’s also the perfect place to stay for a few days to make the most of the beaches, at one of the great Sunshine Coast family resorts.

 If you want even more day trip inspiration, check out our extensive list of the best day trips from Brisbane so you can explore beyond the city.